Elizabeth Roche is studied plant pathology to help improve food production worldwide.

 The Global Youth Institute is hosted by the World Food Prize Foundation, founded by Norman Borlaug, Nobel Peace Prize Laureate and Father of the Green Revolution.
 Borlaug is credited with saving millions from famine with groundbreaking improvements disease-resistant wheat varieties, vastly improving wheat production around the world.

-Inspired by Borlaug, Elizabeth enrolled at Ohio State, where she completed a Plant Health Management major and is pursing a graduate degree.
-Along the way, she did an exciting Borlaug-Ruan internship at CIMMYT, the International Maize and Wheat Improvement Center in Mexico last year, and a Wallace Carver internship at the USDA in Fort Detrick, Maryland, and another summer at the U.D.
+Inspired by Borlaug, Elizabeth enrolled at Ohio State, where she completed a B.S. in Plant Health Management and Master in Plant Health Management.
+Along the way, she did an exciting Borlaug-Ruan internship at CIMMYT, the International Maize and Wheat Improvement Center in Mexico, a Wallace Carver internship at the USDA in Fort Detrick, Maryland, and another summer at the U.D.
 National Arboretum in Washington, D.C.